baydevelopments/ElegantClock/README.txt

 # Bug Fixes
 --------------------------
-* Added shared preferences library by Gregorie Sage to persist user settings for when user restarts watch.
+* Added shared preferences library by JohnyGQD to persist user settings for when user restarts watch.
 * Added timeout to retry sending messages to watch from companion when connection is not working
 * Added 12/24 hour clock based on user settings